eBay/accessibility-ruleset-runner/tests/README.md

 ## Methodology

-The cutsom ruleset is vetted against a library of html code snippets as discussed in <a href='../README.md#creating-a-ruleset'>Creating a Ruleset</a>.
+The cutsom ruleset is vetted against a library of good/bad html code snippets as discussed in <a href='../README.md#creating-a-ruleset'>Creating a Ruleset</a>.

+Each rule written requires careful thought into how various use cases should be treated.
+When new use cases are discovered, they can be added to the sample html files to test rule enhancements.
+When new rules are introduced, sample html files and tests should be added as well.